Our Beauty Editor puts the hair repairing program to the test

 It turns out that my hair grew five centimetres.
 The length of the back of my hair was 40 centimeters to start with and is now 45 centimetres long.
 Who knew my hair could grow this fast in such a short amount of time?!
 The results are seriously staggering.

 Overall, I’m very happy with my results.
 I didn’t expect to see so much growth, especially for something that’s available in a salon and not prescribed by a doctor.
-I really like that it’s an accessible service, and that it’s a relatively low-commitment process to stick to - I just had to go to three appointments over the course of 12 weeks and use the correct Kératase products at home.
+I really like that it’s an accessible service that's available across Australia, and that it’s a relatively low-commitment process to stick to - I just had to go to three appointments over the course of 12 weeks and use the correct Kératase hair care products at home.

 I’m loving the extra length of my hair at the moment but I do have my eye on a fresh new cut… perhaps a curtain fringe and choppy layers is on the cards?
 Watch this space…